MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-rollup-fields.md

 ## Examples

-Let’s take a look at several rollup field examples.
+Let’s take a look at several rollup column examples.
 We’ll aggregate data for a record from the related records with and without using a hierarchy.
 We’ll also aggregate data for a record from related activities and activities indirectly related to a record via the ActivityParty table.
-In each example, we define the rollup field by using the Field Editor.
+In each example, we define the rollup column by using the Field Editor.
 To open the Field Editor, open solution explorer and expand **Components** > **tables**.
 Select the table you want and select **Fields**.
 Choose **New**.
-In the editor, provide the required information for the field, including the **Field Type** and **Data Type**.
+In the editor, provide the required information for the column, including the **Field Type** and **Data Type**.
 In the **Field Type**, select **Rollup**, after you have selected the data type.
 The data types include decimal or whole numbers, currency, and date/time.
 Choose the **Edit** button next to the **Field Type**.
-This takes you to the rollup field definition editor.
-The rollup field definition consists of three sections: **Source table**, **Related table** and **Aggregation**.
+This takes you to the rollup column definition editor.
+The rollup column definition consists of three sections: **Source table**, **Related table** and **Aggregation**.

--   In the **Source table** section, you specify the table for which the rollup field is defined and whether or not you aggregate over a hierarchy.
+-   In the **Source table** section, you specify the table for which the rollup column is defined and whether or not you aggregate over a hierarchy.
 You can add filters with multiple conditions to specify the records in the hierarchy you want to use for rollup.

 -   In the **Related table** section, you specify the table over which you aggregate.
 This section is optional when you choose to rollup over the hierarchy on the source table.
 You can add filters with multiple conditions to specify which related records to use in the calculation.
 For example, you include the revenue from the open opportunities with an annual revenue greater than $1000.